IRS Forms

 The 2025 Reality On Schedules K‑2 And K‑3

-For tax year 2024 filings processed in 2025, the IRS expanded exceptions and clarified how shareholder requests trigger K‑3 delivery.
-Two key updates matter for S‑corps:
+For tax year 2025 filings, the IRS continues the expanded exceptions and the clarified process for how shareholder requests trigger K‑3 delivery.
+Two key rules matter for S‑corps:

 • Expanded domestic filing exception.
 Shareholders must request a K‑3 annually, although a shareholder can opt into automatic requests going forward.
 If no one requests K‑3 information by the “one‑month date,” the S‑corp that meets the domestic filing exception does not file K‑2/K‑3 with the IRS or furnish K‑3 to non‑requesting shareholders.

 • Small S‑corp exception.
-Beginning with tax year 2024, S‑corps that answered “Yes” to Schedule B, Question 11, and that meet both thresholds, less than 250 thousand in total receipts and less than 250 thousand in year‑end total assets, are excepted from filing K‑2/K‑3, subject to the required shareholder notification.
+S‑corps that answered “Yes” to Schedule B, Question 11, and that meet both thresholds, less than $250,000 in total receipts and less than $250,000 in year‑end total assets, are excepted from filing K‑2/K‑3, subject to the required shareholder notification.

 Practical move, add a standardized K‑3 notice to every K‑1 package that tells shareholders they will not receive a K‑3 unless they request it by the one‑month date.
 Keep a log of requests.
 It is fast insurance.